KeisukeMiyamoto1324/Dolphin-AI/README.md

 # Dolphin-AI
-This is a AI assistant app for MacOS.
+This is an AI assistant app for MacOS.
+You can chat with OpenAI GPT-4o with your API Key

+## How to install